All applicants must first be accepted as undergraduate students at Xavier University before applying to the radiologic technology program.

 Students entering the Radiologic Technology Program must be 18 by September 30 of the enrollment year.
 This follows the suggested guidelines set forth by the National Council of Radiation Protection and Measurements for student radiographers.

-- Applicants must complete and submit undergraduate application form to Xavier University as well as send official high school transcripts or G.E.D. scores, ACT or SAT test scores and any college transcripts to the Admissions Office.
+- Applicants must complete and submit an undergraduate application form to Xavier University as well as send official high school transcripts or G.E.D. scores, ACT or SAT test scores, and any college transcripts to the Admissions Office.
 Applicants must indicate radiologic technology as their intended major on the application form.
 The university application forms can be submitted online.

-- The radiologic technology program director and the clinical instructor from affiliate hospital will interview qualified applicants before being admitted into the RT program.
-The applicants are screened to see if they meet the 2.4 gpa or higher requirement.
+- The radiologic technology program director and clinical instructors from affiliate hospitals will interview qualified applicants before being admitted into the RT program.
+The applicants are screened to see if they meet the 2.4 GPA or higher requirement.
 The applicant will meet with the program director to discuss the program and requirements.
-Applicants are required to complete observation time within a radiology department.
-All applicants will be interviewed by a panel consisting of the program director, clinical instructors and managers from the affiliate hospitals.
-The applicants will be ranked using the average of the rubric score and grade-point-average.
-Based on applicant's ranking score the program will offer acceptance letters to the top 15 applicants.
+Also, applicants are required to complete observation time within a radiology department.
+All applicants will be interviewed by a panel consisting of the program director, clinical instructors and managers from affiliate hospitals.
+The applicants will be ranked using the average of a rubric score and grade-point-average.
+Based on applicant's ranking score, the program will offer acceptance letters to the top 15 applicants.